Key Takeaways

 Implementing Zero Trust in Seven Steps

-Procedures for a Successful Zero Trust Setup
+Here is the procedure for a Successful Zero Trust Setup

 Determine and Set Your Asset Priorities

-Protecting sensitive data is the main goal of a zero trust security method.
+Protecting sensitive data is the main goal of a zero-trust security method.
 Begin by outlining important assets, assigning sensitivity ratings, and assessing their degree of risk.
-This fundamental phase serves as the basis for your entire zero trust approach.
+This fundamental phase serves as the basis for your entire zero-trust approach.

 Determine the Users and Access Needs

-Strict access and identity management are required in a zero trust approach.
+Strict access and identity management are required in a zero-trust approach.
 Organizations ought to record user data, implement least privilege access, and remove superfluous permissions.
 Only the data required for their responsibilities is accessed by users thanks to microsegmentation.

 Create a Zero-Trust Approach